elzetia/Documentation/docs/DeveloperResources/filters.md

 A Filter with a priority of 11 will run after a filter with a priority of 10; and a filter with a priority of 9 will run before a filter with a priority of 10.

-You will use the RegisterFilter() function, passing at least two parameters:
+You will use the registerFilter() function, passing at least two parameters:

 1. `string $hook_name` which is the name of the filter you’re hooking to, and
 2. `callable $callback` the name of your callback function.